 Annex XI, Section 1.5 of the REACH Regulation states that "physicochemical properties, human health effects and environmental effects or environmental fate may be predicted from data for reference substance(s)".
 For this purpose "it is important to provide supporting information to strengthen the rationale for the read-across" (Guidance on IRs and CSA R.6, Section R.6.2.2.1.f.).
-The set of supporting information should allow to verify the crucial aspects of the read-across hypothesis and establish that the properties of the Substance can be predicted from the data on the source substance(s).
+The set of supporting information should allow to verify the crucial aspects of the read-across hypothesis and establish that the properties of the Substance can be predicted from the data on the source substance.

-As indicated above, your read-across hypothesis for Erucamide (EC No. 204-009-2) is based on the assumption that the source substance constitutes a worst-case for the prediction of the property under consideration of the Substance.
-For Amides, C16-18 (even numbered) (EC No. 931-695-7), your read-across hypothesis is based on the assumption that the structurally similar substances cause the same type of effect(s).
-In this context, relevant, reliable and adequate information allowing to compare the properties of the Substance and of the source substance is necessary to confirm the read-across hypotheses specified above.
+As indicated above, your read-across hypothesis is based on the assumption that the structurally similar substances cause the same type of effect(s).
+In this context, relevant, reliable and adequate information allowing to compare the properties of the Substance and of the source substance is necessary to confirm that both substances cause the same type of effects.

 i.
-Predictions of toxicity
+Predictions of toxicological endpoints